Nadiyapulakala10/Campus-Path-Tracker/README.md

 # 📍 How the System Works

 ### Step 1️⃣
-User logs into the system
+User registers/logs into the system

 ### Step 2️⃣
 GPS captures live location